How To Remove Aphids On Tomato Plants

 However, the main worry is their eating habits.
 Aphids live under leaves, drawing sap from them without anyone noticing.
 The large pest population may cause the foliage to wilt and become discolored.

 Crop yield can decline, or even fruit and foliage will become deformed.

 A sticky residue left on your tomato plants is a sure sign that you have aphids in your garden.
 This residue is known as aphid waste, also known as honeydew.

 Other unwanted critters, such as ants found honeydew attractive, and as a result, began to set up shop in your garden.
 They serve as the seeds for the condition of black mold.

 5 Ways To Control and Get Rid of Aphids and Prevent Aphids Affecting Your Tomato Plants

 Aphids may not be detrimental to the health of tomato plants, but they certainly are a nuisance.
 It is harder to prevent their infestation than it is to deal with the pests once they have set up residence in your tomatoes.

-The methods mentioned below here can help you of control will help you maintain your tomatoes in your garden.
+The methods mentioned below here can help you control and will help you maintain the tomatoes in your garden.